Saurav-Kishore/Proxor-Assignment/README.md

 enable good coding practice.
 I am still new to Unit Testing using JUnit.
 Will try to figure out a way later.
 At present, I have uploaded the outputs of the program as screenshot of terminal [here](Testing/Testing.png).
 Pardon me for that.
-The program does not changes the Canvas if input contains points out of boundary of of canvas.
+The program does not changes the Canvas, if input contains points out of boundary of the canvas.